 In-App Messaging

 Add a notification inbox to your web or mobile application.
 Users can view, read, and manage their notifications directly in your app.
-You can send in-app notifications via the API and manage them through the Dashboard or the React component.
+Send notifications via the API (server-side), and render them client-side with the React component or your own UI using the subscriber inbox API.

 Features